Creating and Saving a Model with the OCI Python SDK

 andruntime.yaml

-files with a set of checks to ensure that they have right syntax, parameters, and versions.
+files with a set of checks to ensure that they have correct syntax, parameters, and versions.
 Introspection tests are defined as part of the model artifact code template.-

 Python version 3.5 or greater is required to run the tests.
 Before running the tests locally on your machine, you must install the